ptrdom/scalajs-vite/README.md

 All files in `vite` directory are copied to Vite working directory, so any other web resources and relevant configuration files can be put there.

-See `sbt-scalajs-vite/sbt-test/sbt-scalajs-vite/` directory for basic example projects.
+See [sbt-scalajs-vite/src/sbt-test/sbt-scalajs-vite/basic-project](sbt-scalajs-vite/src/sbt-test/sbt-scalajs-vite/basic-project) directory for basic example project.

 ### Integrating with sbt-web